google/xsecurelock/README.md

   Therefore it is impossible to exploit a buffer overrun in the main process by e.g. an overlong password entry.
-* The only exit conditions of the program is the Authentication Module returning with exit status zero, or an incoming event in the first second of startup (which is clearly visually indicated), on which xsecurelock itself will return with status zero; therefore especially paranoid users might want to run it as `sh -c "xsecurelock ... || kill -9 -1"` :)
+* The only exit conditions of the program is the Authentication Module returning with exit status zero, on which xsecurelock itself will return with status zero; therefore especially paranoid users might want to run it as `sh -c "xsecurelock ... || kill -9 -1"` :)

 # License